Ant0nSk0/tictactoe/README.md

 The live link can be found here: https://ant0nsk0.github.io/tictactoe/

 ## Credits
-+ The code for the game was taken from following a tutorial from [Coding with Adam](https://www.youtube.com/watch?v=fPew9OI2PnA)
++ The code for the game was adopted from following a tutorial from [Coding with Adam](https://www.youtube.com/watch?v=fPew9OI2PnA).
+This includes win conditions, strikeclass, hovertext.
+More bits and pieces was adopted, transformed, and modified from the tutorial.
 + Font is from [Google Fonts](https://fonts.google.com/specimen/Righteous)